sindresorhus/p-limit/readme.md

 Support for passing arguments on to the `fn` is provided in order to be able to avoid creating unnecessary closures.
 You probably don't need this optimization unless you're pushing a *lot* of functions.

+### limit.activeCount

+The number of promises that are currently running.

+### limit.pendingCount

+The number of promises that are waiting to run (i.e. their internal `fn` was not called yet).

 ## FAQ